aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-properties/calendar-properties/_index.md

 ---

 ## **Fiscal Year Properties**
 The fiscal year is the same as a financial year or budget year.
 It is the dates between which a country, an organization or an individual calculate budgets and taxes.
 Microsoft Project lets users define a fiscal year for projects.
-Aspose.Tasks supports this functionality with properties that allow developers to both read fiscal year properties from existing projects, and set fiscal year properties when creating or working with projects.
+Aspose.Tasks for C++ supports this functionality with properties that allow developers to both read fiscal year properties from existing projects, and set fiscal year properties when creating or working with projects.

 The [Prj](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.prj) class exposes the [FyStartDate](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.prj#af2248a2e6774eadc20587bded81a2da4) and [FiscalYearStart](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.prj#a39aa93f1bf7d9d8cd06a7b7490b21a56) properties used to manage fiscal year for a project: